 (Photo of Jez Lowe and the Bad Pennies by Roger Liptrot)

-In summer 2017 Becky retired from professional piping engagements following a diagnosis and treatment for Dupuytrens disease in her right hand.
+In summer 2017 Becky took a break from professional piping engagements following a diagnosis and treatment for Dupuytrens disease in her right hand.
 She is currently resting and looking at treatment options while taking the opportunity to focus on other instruments, teaching and writing until she is able to resume her live piping career again.